Tiwari666/Classification_Model/README.md

 This project is a comprehensive and end-to-end classification algorithm on the customer churn data.
+At high level, this project is suitable to do the data cleaning, data pre-processing, visualization and the model-building scenario.